-The Instruction Limit Address (ILA) register holds the limit address of the user's field.
+The ILA register holds the limit address of the user's field.
 An instruction can only be executed by the CPU if the absolute address where it is located is less than the contents of the current Exchange Package ILA register of the program executing.
 This determination is made at instruction buffer fetch time by the CPU.

-The contents of the ILA register are interpreted as the high-order 17 bits of a 22-bit memory address.
+The ILA register contents are interpreted as the high-order 19 bits of a 24-bit memory address.
 The low-order 5 bits of the address are assumed to be 0 because of the number of banks, 32 (decimal) banks.
 The largest absolute address that can be executed by a program is defined by $[(ILA) \times 2^5] - 1$.